Bharanidharan-cybersecurity/biometric-authentication-and-simulation/README.md

 .venv\Scripts\activate
 ```
 --------------------------------------------------------------------------
-if the activate of .venv is not working do this!
+if the activation of .venv is not working
+do this!
 ```bash
 Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy RemoteSigned .venv\Scripts\Activate.ps1